xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (dkulp)   When loading older show directories, it will sometimes go into a loop displaying error
+   -- bug (dkulp)   When bulk editing path, if the original "looks" like a windows path ( : as second char),
-                    message trying to calc start channels for most models 2019.22 April 21, 2019
+                    then parse as a windows path instead of "native", Fixes #1532 -- bug (dkulp)   When loading older show directories, it will sometimes go into a loop displaying error message trying to calc start channels for most models 2019.22 April 21, 2019